jjmschofield/Runner/README.md

   * Care has been taken to seperate the API to independent routers to provide encapsulation - this should ease breaking the project apart later
   * Contributors should not make dependencies between API routes or their children - if you have code which needs to be used by multiple routes it should be extracted to a module under `server/src/common`
   * This practice keeps dependencies clear and will allow us to move common code into npm packages / git submodules later
+* Seperated Schema
+  * We seperate out the database using schemas, this keeps the database logically exncapsulated and allows it to be split in future if required
+* Seperated User Data
+  * User data is split across multiple tables, this helps to prevent data leakage and be more compliant